comit-network/create-comit-app/README.md

 ## 2 - Create your first project!

-1. Create [hello-swap](https://github.com/comit-network/hello-swap/) app: `yarn create comit-app new hello-swap`,
+1. `yarn create comit-app new <your-app-name>`,
-2. Start environment (blockchain nodes and COMIT nodes): `yarn create comit-app start-env`
+2. `yarn create comit-app start-env` (start blockchain nodes and COMIT nodes)
-3. Run hello-swap (in separate terminal):
+3. Run the [btc-eth](https://github.com/comit-network/create-comit-app/tree/master/new_project/examples/btc-eth) example (in separate terminal):
-    1. Navigate to the example app directory `cd <path-to-hello-swap>`
+    1. Navigate to the btc-eth example app directory `cd <path-to-your-app>/examples/btc-eth`
     2. `yarn install` (or `npm install`) to install dependencies
     3. `yarn start` (or `npm start`) to run the application

+You find additional examples in the [examples](https://github.com/comit-network/create-comit-app/tree/master/new_project/examples) directory that is created as part of step 1.

 # Appendix